Explore this course:

 Through lectures and seminars delivered by visiting experts from leading universities across the globe, you’ll gain a unique perspective on the underpinning theory and latest research spanning the breadth of molecular biology.

 Once you’ve mastered the latest molecular bioscience techniques, you’ll be ready to apply these skills to your Research Project.
 Here you’ll spend up to six months researching an area of molecular biology or biotechnology that matches your future career aspirations under the supervision of an expert in the field.
-Topics may include molecular biology, plant biotechnology, industrial biotechnology or metabolic engineering.

 We accept medical students who wish to intercalate their studies.
 Find out more on the Medical School's website.